 The Department of Sanskrit was established in 1948.
 It offers Sanskrit in B.A.
 Honours as well as B.A.
 Programme.
 In B.A.
-Programme Sanskrit is taught as both a language and a subject.
+Programme Sanskrit is taught as both a language and a Discipline Specific Course (DSC).

 The Department promotes academic excellence.
 It has a rich library stocked with rare encyclopedias, dictionaries, books and journals which are available to students for consultation.
 It also helps in developing the overall personality of the students.